Hussien-LTS/Web-Development-Bootcamp/README.md

 Authentication is the process of `verifying who you are (user`, to the API provider.
 Authorization is the process of verifying  what the client is allowed to do. and they get an  `API key to authorize themself`.
 Allows you to use an API.

-## 📁 Databases -
+##  Databases -

 ### SQL DB-

-Structured Query language.
+Structured Query Language.
-some SQL sources: oracle, MySQL, PostgreSQL, SQLite. (free and paid).
+some SQL sources: Oracle, MySQL, PostgreSQL, SQLite. (free and paid).

 ### NoSQL DB-